Trailer created by Bryan O'Hara and Keith Tatarczuk

 Producer, Narrative Designer

-Carnero is a first-person shooter developed in the Unreal Development Kit, with level design that favors puzzle-solving, atypical navigation, and strategy over blunt force.
+Carnero is a first-person shooter developed in UDK, with level design that favors puzzle-solving, atypical navigation, and strategy over blunt force.

 You play as Kurt, a space salvager looking for the infamous ship Carnero, a sci-fi El Dorado.
 With your trusty AI pal E.L.I., you make your way through the ship to power it up and drive it home.
 Onboard, you must fight your way through an onslaught of robots that have infested the ship.